andreas-becker/project-ASVS-User-Stories/Authentication/2_1_12-Authentication_Password-temporarily-masked.md

 **Story**:
 As a Security Engineer\
-I want to allow users to temporarily view their masked password So that my system is made more accessible to users with different needs
+I want to allow users to temporarily view their masked password, so that my system is made more accessible to users with different needs.

 ## Scenario